nystudio107/craft-vite/docs/docs/index.md

 ### Polyfills

-In order to work properly, you must also import the [Vite Polyfill](https://vitejs.dev/config/#build-polyfilldynamicimport) in your `build.input` JavaScript file entries listed in the `vite.config.js`, e.g.:
+To work properly, you must also import the [Vite Polyfill](https://vitejs.dev/config/#build-polyfilldynamicimport) in your `build.input` JavaScript file entries listed in the `vite.config.js`, for example:

 ```js
 import "vite/dynamic-import-polyfill";